 If «Customer Name» fails to notify and coordinate with BPA for any transmission needs greater than one megawatt, then for up to five years, BPA, in its sole discretion, may pass through any Third-Party Transmission Provider costs, including the cost of Transfer Service, related to the transmission needs that «Customer Name» failed to communicate.

-14.6.10 Upon notification by BPA, in the event that, during the term of this Agreement, «Customer Name» is served entirely without Transfer Service, this Agreement shall be revised to remove Transfer Service related provisions, including the provisions of this section 14.6 and Exhibit G.
+14.6.10 Upon notification by BPA, in the event that, during the term of this Agreement, «Customer Name» is served entirely without Transfer Service, this Agreement shall be revised to remove Transfer Service-related provisions, including the provisions of this section 14.6 and Exhibit G.

 END Option 14.6 for Transfer Service Customers.